vscode-neovim/vscode-neovim/README.md

 -   On a Mac, the <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd> and <kbd>l</kbd> movement keys may not repeat when held, to fix this open Terminal and execute the following command:
     `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`.
--   To fix remapped escape key not working in linux, set `"keyboard.dispatch": "keyCode"`
+-   To fix remapped escape key not working in Linux, set `"keyboard.dispatch": "keyCode"`

 ### Adding keybindings

-Every special (control/alt) keyboard shortcut must be explicitly defined in vscode to send to neovim.
-By default, only bindings that are included by neovim by default are sent.
+Every special (control/alt) keyboard shortcut must be explicitly defined in VSCode to send to neovim.
+By default, only bindings that are included by Neovim by default are sent.

-To pass custom bindings to neovim, for example <kbd>C-h</kbd> in normal mode, add to your keybindings.json:
+To pass custom bindings to Neovim, for example <kbd>C-h</kbd> in normal mode, add to your keybindings.json:

 ```jsonc
 {